 - Reed switches:

-- Hall effect switches (part of FES-8 Series and FES-9 Series)
+- Hall effect switches (part of FES-8 and FES-9 Series)

 - FES-370 “lever action” discrete mechanical switches

-- Various rubber dome and scissor switch types
+- Various rubber dome and scissor switch types, including notebook and handheld keyboards

 For standard Fujitsu models, the N860 codes and FKB codes are directly equivalent.
 That is, FKBseries-variant maps to N860-series-Tvariant, e.g. model FKB4725-651 has N860 code N860-4725-T651.